WordPress/gutenberg/docs/design/block-design.md

 **Placeholder:**

-A generic gray placeholder block with options to upload an image, drop an image directly on it, or choose an image from the media library.
+- A generic gray placeholder block with options to upload an image, drag and drop an image directly on it, or pick an image from the media library.

 **Selected state:**

-- Block Toolbar: Alignments, including wide and full-width (if the theme supports it).
+- Block Toolbar: Alignments, including wide and full-width if the theme supports it.
-- Block Toolbar: Edit Image (opens the Media Library)
+- Block Toolbar: Edit Image, to open the Media Library
 - Block Toolbar: Link button
 - When an image is uploaded, a caption input field appears with a “Write caption…” placeholder text below the image: